 Tip #4: ‘Tis the Season for Giving

-…Continuing with Tips #2 and #3, there’s no better time than the holiday season to donate clothing, toys and household goods to a local charity.
+There’s no better time than the holiday season to donate clothing, toys, and household goods to a local charity.

 Not only will you be de-cluttering your home, but you’ll also be helping out someone less fortunate – isn’t that what the holidays are all about?